Keyboard shortcuts

 How does this relate to cypherpunk philosophy?

 Cypherpunks focused on eliminating trusted third parties in transactions.
-Bitcoin Commons extends this to development: eliminate trusted parties in governance through cryptographic enforcement, transparency, and forkability.
-BLVM extends this to implementation: eliminate trusted implementations through mathematical proof.
+Bitcoin Commons extends this to development: reduce reliance on trusted parties in governance through cryptographic enforcement, transparency, and forkability.
+BLVM extends this to implementation: open specs, tests, review, and BLVM Specification Lock where applied—not a single blanket proof of every line.

 Technical Questions